-Building Information for SPH Faculty, Staff, and Students
+Building Information for BPH Faculty, Staff, and Students

 The new Berkeley Way West building bridges the campus and community, physically representing our shared mission to work together to support health, development, and education.

 If you have a new ID card, complete the UC Berkeley Card Key Application.
 The form will be routed to your Program Manager for review and approval.
 Once approved, it will be sent to UCPD for processing.
 Please allow 2-3 weeks for building access.